exercism/v3/languages/python/exercises/concept/black-jack/.docs/introduction.md

 ## Equal to

-Operator `==` tests if first operand's value is equal to second one's
+Operator `==` tests if the first operand's value is equal to the second one's

 ```python
 >>> 3 == 1